Cuyahoga Falls police investigating middle school threat

-CUYAHOGA FALLS — The police are investigating a report of a social media threat against Roberts Middle School, Police Capt.
+CUYAHOGA FALLS — Police are investigating a report of a social media threat against Roberts Middle School, Capt.
 Steve Guldeman said Thursday morning.

 Guldeman said the possibility a threat had been made was reported late Wednesday afternoon, but he declined to provide additional information, including whether it had been confirmed a threat had been made and who reported it to police.